- Program

 How do I apply for direct entry into VRGP?

 All trainees with an interest in a RG career can register with the VRGP through an online registration process.
 A Regional Coordinator will contact you to provide the support you require.
-Entry into VRGP training can be undertaken through entry as a RG1, through the VRPA as a RG1 (intern) or through Lateral Entry.
+Entry into VRGP training can be undertaken through entry as a RG1, through the VRPA as a RG1 (intern) or through flexible entry.

 What do all the different pathways mean?